runehoejlund/dft-superfluids/README.md

 ## Getting Started

 ### Install dependencies
-Dependencies are listed in requirements.txt.
+You need a virtual environment with GPAW to run calculations.
+If on NiflHeim, use the `install_gpaw.sh`.
+Other dependencies are listed in requirements.txt.
 Run the following command to install the python packages
 ```
 pip install -r requirements.txt
 ```